 Mongolia 1-month itinerary

-Western Mongolia will take up about two weeks (exact amount of time depends on if you fly or bus there).
+Western Mongolia will take up about two weeks (the exact amount of time depends on if you fly or bus there).
 For your other two weeks in the country, consider checking out the Gobi and Central Mongolia.
 You’ll also probably want to plan some rest time in Ulaanbaatar.

 Be warned – in the winter, Ulaanbaatar becomes one of the most polluted cities on Earth due to wood-burning heating.

-Mongolia’s summer lasts from June to August, and is definitely the best time of year to visit Mongolia.
+55 – What is Mongolia like in the summer?: Mongolia’s summer lasts from June to August and is definitely the best time of year to visit Mongolia.
 In the summer, the steppes will be green and the skies will be blue (for the most part).
 Still, be prepared for any type of weather.

 In late July/early August, the Naadam festival takes place all over the country.
 It’s an incredible experience that shouldn’t be missed!